7ODAWI/7ODAWI/README.md

 <!--
 This profile is intentionally optimized for:
-- Backend / .NET roles
+- Senior Backend / .NET roles
 - Enterprise & SaaS environments
-- Engineers with private / organization-based work
+- Engineers working on private and organization-owned systems -->
--->